If you’re planning a trip Down Under you’re going to want to put as many of these things to do in Australia as you can fit on your bucket list!

 But those who do make the journey will get to enjoy uncrowded beaches and vibrant sunsets over the ocean.

 A highlight of Broome is the Willie Creek Pearl Farm, where you can learn about the pearling industry during a boat trip out to sea.
+Another highlight is riding camels across Cable Beach, a 22km long stretch of stunning white sand.

 6) Museum-Hop in Brisbane